Catel/Catel.Docs/src/vnext/catel-mvvm/behaviors-triggers/mouse-info.md

 # MouseInfo

-Silverlight is missing a lot.
-One of the things that is missing are decent mouse events such as IsMouseOver.
-To implement such behavior, the MouseInfo behavior is created.
-It supports several mouse events (even in Silverlight!).

-# OnMouseOver

  1) Add the following XML namespaces:

 ``` {.java data-syntaxhighlighter-params="brush: java; gutter: false; theme: Confluence" data-theme="Confluence" style="brush: java; gutter: false; theme: Confluence"}